rao107/rao107.github.io/about.markdown

 <img src="/assets/avi.jpg" alt="Picture of my face" style="width: 50%;float: right;margin: 1rem;">

 Hi!
 My name is Anirudh Rao.
-I graduated with a Bachelor's in computer science and data science at Purdue University and I'm working on my Master's in computer science here in West Lafayette.
-Originally, I was from the Bay Area in California and graduated from Mission San Jose High School.
+I graduated with a Master's in computer science and a Bachelor's in computer science and data science at Purdue University in West Lafayette.
+I'm currently based in the Bay Area, California.

 When I'm not swamped with work from my classes, I like to do puzzles!
 I also make my own sometimes and you can see them right [here](/puzzles/).
 I was also the President of the [Puzzle Club][puzzle-club-link] at Purdue.
 If you happen to stumble on this site and you also go to Purdue, come by one of our meetings!
 (I promise we don't bite)